tgrant06/GradeMaster/README.md

 3. Open the terminal in this directory.
 4. Paste the `.\CompleteBuildScript.ps1` PowerShell script command in the terminal.
 5. For all the options execute it with the `-h` argument.
-6. Now you can build GradeMaster how you like it.
+6. Now you can build GradeMaster however you like.
 7. The output is at the `[Your Path]\GradeMaster\Src\Client\GradeMaster.DektopClient\bin\Publish` directory.

 ### Manual build and setup of the Desktop Client